awslabs/kubeflow-manifests/website/content/en/docs/deployment/vanilla/guide-terraform.md

 +++
-title = "Manual Deployment Guide" description = "Deploy the vanilla distribution of Kubeflow on AWS using Kustomize or Helm" weight = 20
+title = "Terraform Deployment Guide" description = "Deploy the vanilla distribution of Kubeflow on AWS using Terraform" weight = 30
 +++

 # Deploying Kubeflow on EKS

-This guide describes how to deploy Kubeflow on AWS EKS.
+This guide describes how to deploy Kubeflow on AWS using Amazon Elastic Kubernetes Service (Amazon EKS).
 This vanilla version has minimal changes to the upstream Kubeflow manifests.

 ## Prerequisites

-Be sure that you have satisfied the [installation prerequisites]({{< ref "../prerequisites/manual.md" >}}) before working through this guide.
+Be sure that you have satisfied the [installation prerequisites]({{< ref "../prerequisites/terraform.md" >}}) before working through this guide.

 ### Build Manifests and install Kubeflow